RossLabCSU/PAPA2/README.md

 1) Assignment of the highest-scoring position in the original PAPA algorithm was offset by 1 amino acid relative to the PAPA scores.
 This has been fixed when score assignment position was changed in mPAPA (see #1 in Major Updates above).
 2) Stop codons were improperly handled in the original PAPA algorithm, which very slightly affected values for positions at the C-termini.
 3) Definition of the window size used in the original PAPA algorithm was offset by 1 for a subset of possible user-specified window sizes.
 This was also fixed when score assignment position was changed in mPAPA (see #1 in Major Updates above).

+#### License info
+mPAPA is subject to the terms of the GPLv3 license according to license terms of the original PAPA algorithm.